-“Agriculture is the primary living source for farmers like me”, says Krishna Dhoj Sanghamfe (61), a small scale farmer from Miklajung-6, Morang.
+“Agriculture is the primary source of living for farmers like me”, says Krishna Dhoj Sanghamfe (61), a small scale farmer from Miklajung-6, Morang.
 Krishna has dry land, which compared to normal land yield less, however since 15 years he has been managing family needs from the same land.

-Despite the season, Krishna had not started plantation due to lack of agricultural inputs in the market.
-“COVID-19 devastated us.
-Markets were unable to fulfil our demand of seeds, fertilizers, micro nutrients needed for plantation”, says he.
-LSP (Livelihood Support Project) supported small scale farmers like Krishna in Miklajung amidst COVID-19.
+Despite the season, Krishna had not started plantation due to lack of agricultural input in the market.
+“COVID-19 devastated everything.
+Markets lacked agricultural inputs for plantation such as seeds, fertilizers, micro nutrients etc. ”, says he.
+Livelihood Support Project (LSP) included farmers like Krishna in Miklajung, Morang during pandemic.
 “I received Knapsack sprayer, vegetable seeds, and copper oxychloride worth NRS.
-5500 and calculated the cost.
-If I had bought the same items outside the project then I would have to spend a lot more, “he smiles. “ I feel this year my land will yield gold with use of quality Agricultural input from LSP”, he says.
+5500.
+If I had bought the same items outside the project then I would have to spend a lot more than what the project has paid the vendors“, he smiles. “ I feel this year my land will yield gold with use of Agricultural input”, he adds.

-“ I don’t worry about my hands anymore, Knapsack sprayer protects me from harsh chemicals and pesticides”
+“ I don’t worry about my hands anymore, Knapsack sprayer protects my hands from harsh chemicals and pesticides”

-“Life would still have been a struggle without Caritas’ support amidst COVID”
+“Life would still have been a struggle without Caritas’ support”